vivek075/Artificial-Intelligence/ML.md

 **Optimization methods**

 Training and evaluation turn supervised learning algorithms into models by optimizing their parameter weights to find the set of values that best matches the ground truth of your data.

+---

+Machine Learning is a subset of AI.

+Deep Learning is subset of Machine Learning, often thought as scalable ML.